italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 A. This interface provides the control of host packet functions and optical functions.
 It provides these functions which can be decoupled such that there is no overlap between the optical and packet control functions.
 Note that the YANG data model for the pluggable will be provided at interface (A), i.e., the management interface of the device.

-B. The CMIS communication interface between host packet devices) and optical pluggables.
+B. The CMIS {{CMIS}} defines the communication interface between host devices and optical pluggable modules.
+Looking ahead, an enhanced version of CMIS may emerge, potentially leveraging I3C or alternative protocols based on Ethernet communication within the pluggable.
+This draft will be designed to accommodate any future host-to-pluggable communication mechanisms.

 C. The data flow between the coherent pluggable and the packet data function through this interface.
 This is electrical interface between coherent pluggable and the host. {{building-blocks}} will discuss this in more details.